 John Ramsey, a local football coach for the Bonham Independent School District, was in the vicinity when he heard the cries for help and joined the rescue effort.
 While declining an interview, Ramsey did issue a statement.

 Two of the boys were extricated from the water by the responders and the neighbor.
-The 8-year-old and 9-year-old were rushed to the hospital where they later succumbed.
+The 8-year-old and 9-year-old were rushed to the hospital where they later died.
 The 6-year-old boy was located following an extensive search of the pond.

 A severe winter storm had led to school cancellations, bringing treacherous ice and freezing conditions to the region.
 All three boys were elementary students in the Bonham Independent School District.

 The Bonham Fire Department responded to the incident, alongside the Fannin County Sheriff’s Office and Texas Game Wardens.
-Several agencies contributed to both the recovery effort and subsequent investigation.
+Several agencies contributed to both the recovery effort and the subsequent investigation.

 Lance Hamlin, the superintendent of Bonham Independent School District, addressed the heartrending event in a letter to families, informing them of available counseling support for students and staff impacted by the loss.